Zheneq/EvoS/docs/knowledge-base/README.md

 # EvoS Knowledge Base

 EvoS is a server emulator for **Atlas Reactor** (a discontinued 4v4 turn-based PvP game).
-The original game client and the original game-server binary are unmodified; EvoS re-implements the *backend* services they talked to: login, lobby, matchmaking, social features, store, and orchestration of game-server processes.
+EvoS re-implements the *backend* services: login, lobby, matchmaking, social features, store, and orchestration of game-server processes.
+It supports both the vanilla (unmodified) game client and patched client builds.
+The game-server processes are custom implementations, not the original binaries.
+Client and game-server source live in a sibling repository.

 This knowledge base is organized by **subsystem** (which mostly, but not exactly, follows the folder structure).
 Each document describes responsibilities, key classes with file references,